eslint/rfcs/designs/2021-schema-object-rules/README.md

 ### Drawbacks of requiring schemas

 Plugin authors who left out schemas will need to take the time to add them (typically a quick, easy task).

-Plugin authors who are lazy or don't see the value of a schema for their use case could workaround this requirement by adding a minimal / incomplete schema.
-This is inevitable as we can't easily / automatically determine that schemas are 100% complete.
-We won't advertise nor encourage this workaround, and it will hopefully be rare as it's obviously a poor practice.
-Note that we also considered providing an explicit opt-out like `schema: false` but decided against it to avoid encouraging this as an acceptable / go-to solution for satisfying the new requirement.

 Users of old/unmaintained plugins/rules which are missing schemas will not be able to use them until they are updated.